janflyborg/gobuildall/README.md

 `$ ./gobuildall`

-it will build every package and test in your current working directory.
+It will build every package and test in your current working directory.

 Install it with `go get github.com/janflyborg/gobuildall` and add it as a shortcut to your IDE of choice.